-ABF depends on parameters from each collective variable to define the grid on which free energy gradients are computed: see 4.20 for detauls.
+ABF depends on parameters from each collective variable to define the grid on which free energy gradients are computed: see 4.22 for details.
+Alternately, grid parameters can be set directly inside the abf block by inserting a grid sub-block, as explained in 6.1.
 Other parameters to control the ABF runtime can be set in the ABF configuration block:

-- name same definition as name (biasing and analysis methods) - colvars same definition as colvars (biasing and analysis methods) - outputEnergy same definition as outputEnergy (biasing and analysis methods) - outputFreq same definition as outputFreq (biasing and analysis methods) - stepZeroData same definition as stepZeroData (biasing and analysis methods)

-• fullSamples - Number of samples in a bin prior to full application of the ABF
+- name same definition as name (biasing and analysis methods) - colvars same definition as colvars (biasing and analysis methods) - outputEnergy same definition as outputEnergy (biasing and analysis methods) - outputFreq same definition as outputFreq (biasing and analysis methods) - stepZeroData same definition as stepZeroData (biasing and analysis methods) - fullSamples Number of samples in a bin prior to full application of the ABF

-Default: 200 [ positive integer, context: abf ]
+Default: 200 [positive integer, context: abf]

 To avoid non-equilibrium effects due to large fluctuations of the force exerted along the colvars, it is recommended to apply a biasing force only after a the estimate has started converging.
 If fullSamples is non-zero, the applied biasing force is scaled by a factor $\alpha(N{\xi})$ between 0 and 1.
-If the number of samples $N{\xi}$ in the current bin is higher than fullSamples, the factor is one.
+If the number of samples N{ξ} in the current bin is higher than fullSamples, the factor is one.
 If it is less than minSamples (by default, half of fullSamples), the factor is zero and no bias is applied.
-Between those two thresholds, the factor follows a linear ramp from 0 to 1: $\alpha(N{\xi}) = (N{\xi} - \minSamples)/(fullSamples - \minSamples)$ .
+Between those two thresholds, the factor follows a linear ramp from 0 to 1: $\alpha(N{\xi}) = (N{\xi} - \min \text{Samples})/(\text{fullSamples} - \min \text{Samples})$.

-• minSamples - Number of samples in a bin prior to application of the ABF

-Default: fullSamples / 2 [ positive integer, context: abf ]
+- minSamples Number of samples in a bin prior to application of the ABF Default: fullSamples / 2 [positive integer, context: abf] See fullSamples. - maxForce Maximum magnitude of the ABF force

-See fullSamples.

-• maxForce - Maximum magnitude of the ABF force

-Default: disabled [ positive decimals (one per colvar), context: abf ]
+Default: disabled [positive decimals (one per colvar), context: abf]